 Are you being demanding?
 Who gets to say?

 Posted Sep 04, 2014

-“Get that back porch swept!” will of course sound different than “Will you please sweep the porch now rather than later so I can put the furniture in place before the guests arrive.”
+“Get that back porch swept!” will of course sound different than: “Will you please sweep the porch now rather than later, so I can put the furniture in place before the guests arrive?”
 You can imagine the tone in which both sentences were said.
 Undoubtedly it was different.
-Also, providing a reason for the appeal often softens it from demand to reasonable request.
+Also, providing a reason for the appeal often softens it from a demand to a reasonable request.

 Now when it comes to someone who is this touchy about taking direction, who will perceive any suggestion as a demand to which he stubbornly will not give in, you have a genuine problem.
 Any sexual partner who said anything about her preferences would be seen by him as demanding.

 In another example from my practice, a man who worked at home complained that his wife was constantly interrupting him with housekeeping demands, such as “Take this downstairs,” or “Don't forget to remove the clothes from the dryer when the buzzer goes off.”
 Her complaint was that he never helped around the house, so she effectively had two full-time jobs.

 Both were angry and resentful.
 My suggestion was that he could take occasional breaks at his own pace and then ask her what he might do around the house.
 He felt less put upon since he was not interrupted, and she felt much happier since he was volunteering rather than her being perceived as a nag.

 So what is the takeaway here?
 Some people are going to be compliant no matter how a request or a demand is put.
 They enjoy being obliging, especially to a loved one.

 Others are going to be obstinate and see every request as a demand with which they do not want to comply.
 Most people will fare better if they choose their words carefully, state their preferences clearly, and discuss their resentments if they arise.
 When it comes to getting along in the world at large, and with sex specifically, communication is the best lubrication.